There are 2 steps to install and setup Buying Buddy on your WordPress website:

 e.g. "123,45,67,789" - Enable auto updates?

-Create two (2) new pages that are required for Buying Buddy.
+Create two (2) new pages that are required for the correct operations of the Buying Buddy plugin.

 - Results Page